If your dog pulls on its leash excessively while you are taking a walk, consider the following:

 Fear or Anxiety

 Certain environments can make our dog feel threatened, stressed out, and anxious.
-They might want to run away, or look for a sense of security in the pressure the leash around their necks.
-If our dog pulls on their leash because of fear, we must immediately remove them from the place/situation that caused it.
+They might want to run away, or look for a sense of security in the pressure of the leash around their necks.
+If our dog pulls on its leash because of fear, we must immediately remove them from the place/situation that caused it.